EconometricInstitute/feb22012-programming-website/data/week3/3-class-inheritance.md

 ```

 One part of the car is the engine.
 As is the case with all parts, the engine, too, has a manufacturer, an identifier, and a description.
 In addition, each engine has a type: for instance, an internal combustion engine, an electric motor, or a hybrid engine.
 Let's create the class `Engine` using inheritance in our implementation.
-We'll create the class `Engine` which inherits the class `Part`: an engine is a special case of a part.
+We'll create the class `Engine` which applies inheritance by extending the class `Part`: an engine is a special case of a part.

 On the first line of a constructor, it is allow to call another constructor.
 To call another constructor within the same class, we can use `this(...)`.
 To call a constructor of the superclass, we can use `super(...)`.
 The following code contains
 an example of types of calls to other constructors: